minimaxir/simpleaichat/README.md

 - Minimal codebase: no code dives to figure out what's going on under the hood needed!
 - Chat streaming responses and the ability to use tools.
 - Async support, including for streaming and tools.
 - Ablity to create more complex yet clear workflows if needed, such as Agents.
+(Demo soon!)
 - Coming soon: more chat model support (PaLM, Claude)!

 Here's some fun, hackable examples on how simpleaichat works: